spellegri/FrozenLegacies/Frozen Legacy Tools/Automatic Radar Interpretation and Extraction System (A.R.I.E.S.)/README.md

 - **Physical constants**: `config/physical_constants.json` - Radar wave velocity, ice properties

 You can customize detection thresholds, search windows, and output settings by editing these files.

+### Configuration tuning: move transmitter pulse / surface / bed detection

+If you need to shift where the algorithms search (for the transmitter pulse, the surface echo, or the bed echo), change the following keys in `config/default_config.json`.

+- Transmitter pulse (where to look for the TX pulse near the top of the image):
+  - `transmitter_pulse_params.search_height_ratio` — controls how far down (vertical fraction or multiplier depending on image crop) the processor will search for the pulse.
+Decrease to search higher, increase to search deeper.
+  - `transmitter_pulse_params.peak_prominence` — detection sensitivity; reduce to make detection easier for weak pulses, raise to ignore noisy peaks.
+  - `transmitter_pulse_params.fallback_depth_ratio` — fallback vertical position when no peak is confidently detected.

+  Example: to search closer to the top of the file try lowering `search_height_ratio` (e.g., reduce from 1.2 to 0.5–0.8 in heavily-cropped images).

+- Surface echo (how far below the transmitter pulse to start looking for the ice surface):
+  - `echo_tracing_params.surface_detection.search_start_offset_px` — pixels below the transmitter pulse where surface search begins.
+Lower this value if the surface echo appears closer to the transmit pulse, raise it if the surface is deeper.
+  - `echo_tracing_params.surface_detection.search_depth_px` — vertical size (px) of the search window for the surface echo — increase to allow deeper search.
+  - `echo_tracing_params.surface_detection.peak_prominence` — strength threshold for surface echo detection.

+  Example: if the detected surface is consistently too low, decrease `search_start_offset_px` (e.g. from 300 to 250 or 200).
+If the surface is missed, lower `peak_prominence` to 5–15.

+- Bed echo (how far below the surface the algorithm looks for the bed):
+  - `echo_tracing_params.bed_detection.search_start_offset_from_surface_px` — start searching this many pixels below the detected surface.
+  - `echo_tracing_params.bed_detection.search_end_offset_from_z_boundary_px` — how close to image bottom to stop searching.
+  - `echo_tracing_params.bed_detection.peak_prominence` — bed echo detection threshold; lower for weak returns.

+  Example: for thicker ice, increase `search_start_offset_from_surface_px` (e.g., from 260 to 400–800); for noisy images, raise `peak_prominence` to avoid false positives.

+Notes, diagnostics and iteration:
+- Use the visualization flags in `default_config.json` to enable debug plots (e.g. `visualize_tx_pulse_detection`, `visualize_pip_detection`, `save_intermediate_plots`) to inspect the search windows and detections.
+- Make single-image changes and re-run interactive mode until you find settings that work — then save a config copy and use `--config` to process a batch consistently.
+- For GUI-based calpip picking (TERRA method) use the interactive picker; ARIES method requires initial approximate X position and will try automatic pip detection.

 ---